Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 The numerical replication allows us to quantify the respective bias $\theta_\bias$ of the different estimation methods, shown in Fig.~\ref{fig:4}(\textbf{C}) as solid lines (dark blue: ellipse, orange: $S_\summ$, blue: $S_\diff$).
 Enabled by state-selective detection through the SG method and post-processing of the data, the difference signal $S_\diff$ is also analysed using PEAC, revealing that the bias is $\pi$-phase shifted relative to $S_\summ$.
 The traces directly show the averaged bias and are a measure of trueness (high if $\theta_\bias \cong 0$), while the shaded areas represent the uncertainty $\pm \Delta \theta$ in phase reconstruction, obtained from statistical repetitions as detailed in \mm{}, and quantify the precision: smaller uncertainty bands correspond to higher precision.
 This plot illustrates the challenges of the ellipse fitting method: While it can achieve high precision, it suffers from major bias leading to low trueness, particularly at points of degeneracy.
-In fact, the ellipse fitting method is unbiased only in the circular case, \ie{} odd multiples of $\theta = \pi/2$.
-In contrast, PEAC substantially reduces the bias across all phases and therefore enhances the trueness at the expense of precision.
+In fact, for our data, the ellipse fitting method has negligible bias except for an interval of $\pm\pi/4$ around the degeneracy points.
+In contrast, PEAC substantially increases the bias-free region, so that a bias is only observed in an interval $\pm\pi/10$ around degeneracy and therefore enhances the trueness at the expense of precision.
 We also observe that $S_\summ$ and $S_\diff$ reverse their roles at opposing degeneracy points, such that applying PEAC to $S_\summ$ around $\theta \cong \pi$ benefits from higher precision, while analysing $S_\diff$ is favourable around $\theta \cong 2\pi$.
 Considering the bivariate $(S_\summ, S_\diff)$ plane of Fig.~\ref{fig:3}, we understand this behaviour geometrically: The bias and precision are only substantially reduced when the histogram is obtained by projecting along the minor axis of the ellipse.
 We give more insights into the bias' origin in \mm.
-Along the favourable minor axis, PEAC reduces the bias at critical points by roughly $\qty{80}{\%}$ compared to ellipse fitting.
-Even along the major axis, we observe a reduction of $\qty{50}{\%}$, although with a high uncertainty, which depends on the number of measuring points and further optimisation schemes \cite{pelluet:2025:atom}.
+Along the favourable minor axis, PEAC extends the range of phases for which effectively bias-free estimation is possible by a factor of $1.6$ compared to ellipse fitting.
+Even along the major axis, PEAC performs slightly better than ellipse fitting, although with a high uncertainty, which depends on the number of measuring points and further optimisation schemes \cite{pelluet:2025:atom}.
+For phases within $\pm \pi/10$ around degeneracy we observe considerable variations in bias across all three cases.
+Since the variation amplitude is the smallest for the favourable direction of PEAC, it maintains a reduced bias and remains the optimal choice for phase estimation in this regime.
 Thus, PEAC achieves higher trueness compared to the ellipse method, which is a necessary condition for high-accuracy measurements, for which both trueness and precision are essential.